India's Water Crisis: Problems, Implications and Permanent Solutions

 Haryana and Uttar Pradesh are the worst sufferers in this respect as tube wells

 have depleted the ground water level to a dangerous level.
+Depending on the source, the variation with mobile money and

 Can there be an issue arising from the reduction of water under the ground?